Kurimoto Japanese Garden

 The photographs on this website were taken by Ray Rasmussen.
 Large prints and jpeg files of these images are available if the person wanting them makes a donation to the Devonian Botanic Garden.
 They may also be used by any school or non-profit organization for whatever purposes.
 See the copyright link for details of image use and donations for how to make a donation to the Devonian Gardens.

 A certain amount of haiku poetry is included on this webpage.
-Haiku is classic Japanese poetry form that was originally translated into 17 syllables in three lines of 5, 7 and 5 syllables, but which now is expressed in free form with respect to syllables and lines.
-Traditionally, nature is the topic and 'insight' or 'juxtaposition' of ideas and images is provided.
+Haiku is classic Japanese poetry form that was originally translated into 17 syllables in three lines of 5, 7 and 5 syllables.
+Today's English-language haiku average 13 syllables, usually expressed in three lines.
 For more information on haiku poetry visit: haiku poetry.

 Dedication: The Kurimoto Japanese Garden began with the approval of a proposal by Dr. Marion Shipley and the Friends of the Devonian Botanic Garden who also raised the funds for it.
 The garden is named after Dr. Yuichi Kurimoto, who was the first Japanese national to graduate from the University of Alberta's Faculty of Arts in 1930.